Flower Garden Makeover – Before and After

 Apparently, to spiff up the bed, the previous owners had covered the mess with mulch.
 After digging for about 30 – 45 minutes just to free one plant, I knew I was in over my head.
 I’m stubborn, so for me to admit that, you just have to know it was bad.
 I begged my hubby to help me and after he worked and worked to free a few plants, he suggested we hire someone to clean the bed out.

 Flower Bed Makeover – Progress

-It took about 3 or 4 weeks, several hours and more money that I wanted to spend, but it was then at least workable.
+It took about 3 or 4 weeks, several hours and more money than I wanted to spend, but it was then at least workable.
 Once our helper had it cleared as much as he could, we added several inches of compost to the top.
 It’s still a pain to dig in because I still hit areas where there’s way to much rock and tree roots, but I’m determined.
 Every time I plant something, I come away with another bucket of river rocks.
-As I planted, I added in more compost and a slow released fertilizer called Osmocote.
+As I plant, I add in more compost and a slow release fertilizer called Osmocote.
 After the planting was done and before I added several inches of mulch, I sprinkled Preen in the open areas around the plants.

 I had to work around two big granite boulders and the tree stump.
 The granite boulders cannot be moved, but I love them, so I design around them.
 I left two plants alone that were growing in the weed bed.
 One is a peony, which is placed okay, with one of the granite boulders as a back drop.
 The other plant I kept the first year was the rose bush growing in front of the other boulder.

 I initially wanted the tree stump hollowed out, so I could use it as a planter, but after working at it for a few hours and breaking a few saw blades, my hubs nixed that idea.
 I decided to sit my old whiskey barrel planter on top of the tree stump.
 Notice how the rose bush has gone crazy.
 Just a thorny bush though and no roses.